Extreme Stochastic Variational Inference: Distributed and Asynchronous: Abstract

 \section{Abstract}

-We propose extreme stochastic variational inference (ESVI), an asynchronous and lock-free algorithm to perform variational inference on massive real world datasets.
 Stochastic variational inference (SVI), the state-of-the-art algorithm for scaling variational inference to large-datasets, is inherently serial.
 Moreover, it requires the parameters to fit in the memory of a single processor; this is problematic when the number of parameters is in billions.
-ESVI overcomes these limitations by requiring that each processor only access a subset of the data and a subset of the parameters, thus providing data and model parallelism simultaneously.
-We demonstrate the effectiveness of ESVI by running Latent Dirichlet Allocation (LDA) on UMBC-3B, a dataset that has a 3 million words in the vocabulary and 3 billion tokens.
-To best of our knowledge, this is an order of magnitude larger than the largest dataset on which results using variational inference have been reported in literature.
-In our experiments, we found that ESVI outperforms VI and SVI, and also achieves a better quality solution.
+In this paper, we propose extreme stochastic variational inference (ESVI), an asynchronous and lock-free algorithm to perform variational inference for mixture models on massive real world datasets.
+ESVI overcomes the limitations of SVI by requiring that each processor only access a subset of the data and a subset of the parameters, thus providing data and model parallelism simultaneously.
+We demonstrate the effectiveness of ESVI by running Latent Dirichlet Allocation (LDA) on UMBC-3B, a dataset that has a vocabulary of 3 million and a token size of 3 billion.
+In our experiments, we found that ESVI not only outperforms VI and SVI in wallclock-time, but also achieves a better quality solution.
 In addition, we propose a strategy to speed up computation and save memory when fitting large number of topics.